-- Negative toe raises.
-Start by pointing your foot up toward your body as high as you can.
-Then, instead of letting it drop, slowly lower your foot back down to a neutral position.
+- Negative toe raises: Start by pointing your foot up toward your body as high as you can.
+Then, instead of quickly letting it drop, slowly lower your foot back down to a neutral position.
 Repeat 10 times.

 2. Passive Exercise

-- Passive ankle dorsiflexion.
-Sit in a comfortable position and cross one leg over your other.
-Then, use your hand to move your foot up towards your knee and back down.
-Repeat ten times, then switch to your other foot.
+- Passive ankle dorsiflexion: Sit in a comfortable position and cross one leg over your other.
+Then, use your non-affected hand to move your foot up towards your knee and back down.
+Repeat 10 times, then switch to your other foot.

-- Assisted toe raises.
-If you can only move one foot, this exercise can help you strengthen your other ankle.
-First, place your strong foot underneath your affected one.
-Then, use your good foot to lift up your weak foot.
-Make sure you keep your heel on the ground at all times.
-Finally, lower the foot back down.
-Repeat ten times.
+- Assisted toe raises: If you can only move one foot, this exercise can help you strengthen your other ankle.
+First, place your non-affected foot underneath your affected one.
+Then, use your stronger foot to lift your weaker foot.
+Make sure to always keep your heel on the ground.
+Then, slowly lower the foot back down.
+Repeat 10 times.

 3. Functional Electrical Stimulation